-11 See Action Note 8/16 Updated Standard Selection Questionnaire
+&lt;sup>15 See Action Note 8/16 Updated Standard Selection Questionnaire

-Section 5 2 indicated in the Selection Questionnaire question 1.2 that you are part of a , please provide further details below: Name of organisation Relationship to the Supplier completing these questions
+Section 5 If you have indicated in the Selection Questionnaire question 1.2 that you are part of a wider group, please provide further details below: Name of org ganisation Relationship to the Supplier completing these questions

-5.1 Are you able to provide parent company accounts if requested to at a later stage?
-Yes □ No □ 5.2 If yes, would the parent company be willing to provide a guarantee if necessary?
-Yes □ No □ 5.3 If no, would you be able to obtain a guarantee elsewhere (e.g. from a bank)?
-Yes □ No □
+5.1 Are you able to provide parent company accounts if Yes □ requested to at a later stage?
+No □ 5.2 If yes, would the parent company be willing to provide a guarantee if necessary?
+Yes □ a guarantee ii necessary? a guarantee ii necessary?
+No □ 5.3 If no, would you be able to obtain a guarantee elsewhere (e.g. from a bank)?
+Yes □ elsewhere (e.g. Ironi a bank)!
+No □

 Section 6 Technical and Professional Ability 6.1 Relevant experience and contract examples Please provide details of up to three contracts, in any combination from either the public or private sector; voluntary, charity or social enterprise (VCSE) that are relevant to our requirement.
 VCSEs may include samples of grant-funded work.
 Contracts for supplies or services should have been performed during the past three years.
 Works contracts may be from the past five years.
 The named contact provided should be able to provide written evidence to confirm the accuracy of the information provided below.
-Consortia bids should provide relevant examples of where the consortium has delivered similar requirements.
-If this is not possible (e.g. the consortium is newly formed or a Special Purpose Vehicle is to be created for this contract) then three separate examples should be provided between the principal member(s) of the proposed consortium or Special Purpose Vehicle (three examples are not required from each member).
-Where the Supplier is a Special Purpose Vehicle, or a managing agent not intending to be the main provider of the supplies or services, the information requested should be provided in respect of the main intended provider(s) or sub-contractor(s) who will deliver the contract.
+Where the Supplier is a Special Purpose Vehicle, or a managing agent not intending to be the main provider of the supplies or services, the information requested should be provided in respect of the main intended provider(s) or subcontractor(s) who will deliver the contract.
 If you cannot provide examples see question 6.3

 Contract 1 Contract 2 Contract 3

 Name of customer organisation

-Point of contact in the organisation
+Point of co

-Position in the organisation
+Position in organisation

-E-mail address
+E-mail add ress

-Description of contract
+Description contract n of

-Contract Start date
+Contract S tart date

-Contract completion date
+Contract completion ı date

-Estimated contract value
+Estimated value contract

+6.2 have previously ma • • tract, please demonstrate chains with your sub-

-6.2 Where you intend to sub-contract a proportion of the contract, please demonstrate how you have previously maintained healthy supply chains with your sub-contractor(s) Evidence should include, but is not limited to, details of your supply chain management tracking systems to ensure performance of the contract and including prompt payment or membership of the UK Prompt Payment Code (or equivalent schemes in other countries)
+managem including ent tracking system s to ensure performan nembership of the UK P ils of your supply chain ace of the contract and rompt Payment Code (or

 6.3 If you cannot provide at least one example for questions 6.1, in no more than 500 words please provide an explanation for this e.g. your organisation is a new start-up or you have provided services in the past but not under a contract.

 Section 7 Modern Slavery Act 2015: Requirements under Modern Slavery Act 2015 7.1 Are you a relevant commercial organisation as defined by section 54 ("Transparency in supply chains etc.") of the Modern Slavery Act 2015 ("the Act")?
 Yes □ N/A □ 7.2 If you have answered yes to question 7.1 are you compliant with the annual reporting requirements contained within Section 54 of the Act 2015?
-Yes □ Please provide the relevant url ...
-No □ Please provide an explanation
+Yes □ Please provide the relevant URL No □ Please provide an explanation